 Litigation, esp. related to pharmaceuticals and telecoms, licensing contracts on the interface with IT, advice on the interface with antitrust.

-Prof. Dr. Peter Chrocziel, Dr. Frank-Erich Hufnagel (“outstanding litigator”, competitor), Wolrad Prinz zu Waldeck und Pyrmont (“precision, down to the smallest detail”, competitor).
+Prof. Dr. Peter Chrocziel, Dr. Frank-Erich Hufnagel (“brings surprising new ideas to the defense community”, competitor), Wolrad Prinz zu Waldeck und Pyrmont (“strong presence”, competitor).